KumarRobotics/CoverageControl/doc/manual/algorithms.md

 We discuss an iterative gradient descent algorithm that uses the centroidal Voronoi tessellation (CVT) to generate a robot configuration that provides good coverage of the environment.
 The algorithm, also referred to as Lloyd's algorithm, is widely used to solve the coverage control problem.
 It relies on computing the Voronoi partition (or tessellation) of the region with respect to the locations of the robots.
-The Voronoi partition can be computed in \f$\mathcal O(N\log N)\f$ time using sweep line algorithm, and efficient implementations are available.
+The Voronoi partition can be computed in \f$\mathcal O(N\log N)\f$ time using a sweep line algorithm, and efficient implementations are available.
 The Voronoi partition~\f$\mathcal P\f$ can be defined as:

 \f{eqnarray*}{